kakaobrain/torchgpipe/docs/guide.rst

 ~~~~~~~~~~~~~~

 To train a module with GPipe, simply wrap it with :class:`torchgpipe.GPipe`.
-Your module must be a :class:`nn.Sequential <torch.nn.Sequential>` as GPipe
+Your module must be a :class:`nn.Sequential <torch.nn.Sequential>` as
-will automatically split the module into partitions.
-A partition is a group of
+:class:`~torchgpipe.GPipe` will automatically split the module into partitions.
-consecutive layers that run on a single device together. `balance` argument
+A partition is a group of consecutive layers that run on a single device
-determines the number of layers in each partition. `chunks` argument specifies
+together. `balance` argument determines the number of layers in each partition.
-the number of micro-batches.
-Input, output, and intermediate tensors must be
+`chunks` argument specifies the number of micro-batches.
+Input, output, and
-``Tensor`` or ``Tuple[Tensor, ...]``.
-See also `Restrictions`_ for more
+intermediate tensors must be :class:`~torch.Tensor` or ``Tuple[Tensor, ...]``.
-details.
+See also `Restrictions`_ for more details.

 The below example code shows how to split a module with four layers into two
 partitions each having two layers.
 This code also splits a mini-batch into 8